Introduction: My First Café Review in Seoul

 Ordering at Cafe COMMA: Latte & Bean Options

-Inside, the café is spacious and organized, with beautiful display shelves of books, goods, and baked items.
+Inside, the café is spacious and organized, with displayed shelves of books, goods, and baked items.
 You can line up to order pastries or drinks at the counter.
 I decided to keep it simple and ordered a café latte with “Prime” beans.

-Prefer to skip the line?
 There’s a self-order kiosk located next to the long communal table you see when you first walk in.
-It’s a convenient option if you want to browse the menu at your own pace.
+It’s hard to know that there is a kiosk when you first enter the cafe, but just letting you know it is an option for you.

 Coffee Bean Options at Cafe COMMA